delventhalz/delventhalz.github.io/_posts/2016-01-30-mongoose-hooks.markdown

 };
 {% endhighlight %}

-About what you would expect.
-Bet you can't guess how you'd do the same thing with the Query object on an `update`:
+Brilliant.
+But I bet you can't guess how we'd do the exact same thing when we're handed a _Query_ on `update`:

 {% highlight javascript %}
 UserSchema.pre('update', function (next) {